jbauss/fishhead/content/blog/my_library_card_capitalism_and_i.md

 +++
 title = "my library card, capitalism and i" date = 2024-07-25 description = "Over the past couple of years I've been thinking on and off about getting a library card but I always found excuses not to.
-About two months ago I went to my local library and finally got one &ndash; a decisive blow against capitalism."
+About two months ago I went to my local library and finally got one - a decisive blow against capitalism."
 +++

 Over the past couple of years I've been thinking on and off about getting a library card but I always found excuses not to.
 About two months ago I went to my local library and finally got one &ndash; a decisive blow against capitalism.